MicrosoftDocs/power-automate-docs/articles/desktop-flows/pad-architecture.md

 Destination IP addresses for the Azure Relay can be found [here](https://www.microsoft.com/download/details.aspx?id=56519) for the Public Cloud under the name **ServiceBus**.
 Similar documents are available for the other Azure national clouds.
 No inbound ports are required to be open on the desktop machine.

 ## Attended/Unattended desktop connectivity to the cloud service using the on-premises data gateway

+> [NOTE]
+> Power Automate Desktop now offers direct connectivity to the cloud without the use of on-premises data gateways.
+You can find more information in [Attended/Unattended desktop direct connectivity to the cloud service]().

 The **UIFlowService** is a Windows service that is installed with Power Automate Desktop on the desktop machine.
 The [on-premises data gateway](https://docs.microsoft.com/data-integration/gateway/service-gateway-onprem) Windows service is a separately installed component that acts as a communications gateway between the **UIFlowService** and the Azure Relay.